The Bracero Program, Operation Wetback, and the Colonial Cycle of Exploitation

 If the Bracero Program represented the exploitation of Mexican labor under the guise of opportunity, Operation Wetback underscored the U.S. government’s view that Mexican workers were a disposable underclass.

-Launched in 1954, Operation Wetback sought to deport undocumented Mexican immigrants, but its implementation was marked by widespread racial profiling and the wrongful deportation of U.S. citizens of Mexican descent.
+Its implementation was marked by widespread racial profiling, indiscriminate raids, and the wrongful deportation of thousands of U.S. citizens of Mexican descent.

 Operation Wetback represented a violent assertion of the U.S. border—an artificial boundary imposed on land that had long been home to indigenous peoples.